SimonAmable/AutomateYourJobSearch/README.md

 # AutomateYourJobSearch
 - Automating the entire job application process on the Carleton Co-Op portal with Python and the Selenium web driver

-- automatedJobMatcing.py  is a python script to find all revelent jobs that you want (can be specifed with REGEX currently) and extract the data to a txt file with the name of the job position.
+- automatedJobMatcing.py  is a python script to find all revelent jobs on the Carleton Co-Op portal with selenium, and then extract the data to a txt file name IDed from job position for later use.

 This project leverages the power of Selenium to automate the process of job matching for co-op opportunities.
 The script logs into a university portal, navigates through all job postings, and extracts job postings data from listings matching a predefined criteria.
 It then saves the job descriptions to individual text files for further analysis or customization.

 variables to customize:
 - regexPattern
-- MyUsername
+- MyUsername (.env)
-- MyPassword
+- MyPassword (.env)

 Features:
 - Automated login to university portal